anvaka/rafor/README.md

 The code above will attempt to limit its time spent within `visit()` function to `12 ms`.
-This will ensure that your main JavaScript thread is not 100% busy calculating maximum, and browser still has time to do other operations.
+This will ensure that your main JavaScript thread is not 100% busy calculating maximum, and the browser still has time to do other operations.

 ## Configuration